stormchasertech/obwx/README.md

 ### Example
 As an example, my current OBWX display is using a 14" portable monitor with a raspberry pi zero wireless providing the CPU power to run the display.
+Previously it was displayed on a 10" monitor, which is a good size for the display.
 I will add some screenshots/pictures soon.

 It also displays nicely on laptops, and is built using Bootstrap 5 to provide cell phone / tablet functionality.